 The Nest Mini and the Home Mini serve similar purposes as smaller assistants for larger hubs.
-While they aren’t ideal for central home locations, they work great in smaller spaces to enhance your home system where a larger hub would be too much.
-The Minis are mostly at home on desks, in dorms, hanging out by work spaces, or perched on smaller counters where people will be working close by.
-They don’t do quite as well as alarm clocks since there’s no easy feature for telling the time, but they could serve as alarm clock companions if you prefer a voice assistant in the morning.
+Use them in smaller spaces to enhance your home system where a larger hub would be too much.
+The Minis are mostly at home on desks, in dorms, hanging out by workspaces, or perched on smaller counters where people will be working close by.
+They don’t do as well as alarm clocks since there’s no easy feature for telling the time, but they could serve as alarm clock companions if you prefer a voice assistant in the morning.